strohs/aws-cda-notes/study-notes-JUNE2018.md

         * the `ThrottleReason` error code explains if there was a function level throttle or account level throttle
         * each service may have its own retry policy
     * Asynchronous invocation:
-        * aws will automatically retry the throttled event for up to six hours, with delays between retries
+        * aws will automatically retry the throttled event for up to **six hours**, with delays between retries
         * you can configure a Dead Letter Queue to investigate why your function was throttled
 * Poll based sources, stream-based (such as kinesis, dynamodb)
     * lamda will attempt to process the throttled batch of records until the time the data expires